How do you write a resume? With so many conflicting opinions out there, we’ve set out to find the ultimate answer to this question.

 You can have a great electrician resume in minutes.

-- An electrician resume sample better than most.
+- An electrician resume example that is better than most.

-- How to write a resume for electrician jobs that gets attention.
+- How to write a resume for an electrician that gets attention.

 - How to make the right electrician job description for resumes.

-- Why you can’t just list electrician skills (and what to do instead).
+- Why you can’t just list electrician skills on your resume (and what to do instead).